devopsacademyau/2020-jun-project1-group2/README.md

-Migrating a Wordpress Application to AWS [2020-jun-project1-group2]
+# Migrating a Wordpress Application to AWS [2020-jun-project1-group2]

-# Project 1

 This repository is related to source code of the project 1 of group2.